niivveeddiittaa/Data-Analysis-using-Excel-/README.md

-# **DASH Bike Sales Data Analysis**
+# **Bike Sales Data Analysis**

-Welcome to the **DASH Bike Sales Data Analysis**!
+Welcome to the **Bike Sales Data Analysis**!
 This project dives deep into a comprehensive dataset of bike buyers, exploring various factors that influence their purchasing decisions.
 Whether you're a data enthusiast, a business analyst, or just curious about bike sales trends, this analysis has something for everyone.

 ## **Dataset Overview:**